 According to reports, the fire damage appeared to have been concentrated in the battery compartment area, spreading into the passenger area.
 General Motors has said it is cooperating with federal officials and conducting its own investigation into the matter.
 The company would not comment when asked if the vehicles should be parked outside until the cause of the fires is determined.
 The safety agency will determine how often the fires occur and assess the safety issues involved.
 This investigation could potentially lead to a recall.

 In one of the complaints filed with NHTSA in March 2019, a Bolt owner in Massachusetts said his vehicle was parked in the driveway and plugged into the charger for a little over an hour when the fire began.
-The owner then found smoke coming out of the rear of the 2018 Bolt, from the battery area.
+The owner then found smoke coming from the rear of the 2018 Bolt, from the battery area.
 It took firefighters about three hours to get that fire under control and owners reported suffering headaches from the smoke.

 Auto Product Liability Issues